AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

     <p><br>
       Metadata for user_course_grade.csv</p></td>
    <td>
     <p>Provide the required learner records data in the .csv file even though they are not mandatory.
-Without this info, even if the .csv is processed for migration, the Captivate Prime application may not reflect any data. sample-csvs.zip file contains seven .csv files with the similar naming convention as above.</p></td>
+Without this info, even if the .csv is processed for migration, the Learning Manager application may not reflect any data. sample-csvs.zip file contains seven .csv files with the similar naming convention as above.</p></td>
   </tr>
  </tbody>
 </table>

-Captivate Prime supports date and time values in UTF 8 and 32 bit format only.
+Learning Manager supports date and time values in UTF 8 and 32 bit format only.
 You may get errors during migration if you mention date in CSV files with an out of range date as 2038-07-17T08:53:21.000Z or 1980-04-17T08:13:25.322Z.
 [sample-csvs.zip](assets/sample-csvs.zip) [csv_specifications.zip](assets/csv-specifications.zip)You need to be aware of the following dependencies on CSV files during import:

 * module_version.csv is dependent on module.csv